 When you first enroll in an MIT Medicare plan, you may receive a temporary pharmacy insurance card that you can use until your Medicare Part D coverage takes effect.
 Because there are sometimes delays before Part D coverage begins, the temporary card will ensure you have no gaps in your prescription drug coverage.

 Your MIT-sponsored Medicare Part D prescription drug coverage complements your supplemental medical plan or Medicare HMO, but it is separate.
 However, you must have MIT’s prescription drug coverage if you also have Medicare coverage through MIT.
-Call the MIT Benefits Office at 1-855-253-6151 if you are considering opting out of prescription coverage through MIT.
+Call MIT Benefits at 1-855-253-6151 if you are considering opting out of prescription coverage through MIT.